Table of Contents

 What Is Active Metadata?

-The term ‘Active Metadata Management’ has increased in popularity thanks to Gartner, who defines it as:
+The term ‘Active Metadata Management’ has increased in popularity thanks to Gartner, which defines it as:

 “The continuous analysis of all user, system, and infrastructure reports and data governance that enable alignment and exception cases between data and their actual experiences”